afknapping/leaving-kansas/README.md

         $ brew install rbenv
         $ brew install ruby-build

-  We now need to edit the bash profile which doesn't exist on a freh system.
+  We now need to edit the bash profile which doesn't exist on a fresh system.
 Do:

         $ touch ~/.bash_profile

-  and paste the line
+  paste the line

         eval "$(rbenv init -)"

-  and restart the terminal.
+  into it and restart the terminal.

         $ rbenv versions